jcardonadcdev/therewolf/README.md

 While Dojo and non-GeoJSON data might turn off the JavaScript hipsters, I hope that the integration with Esri's data formats and easy integration with Esri's JavaScript API will make therewolf useful to some developers.

+**Note:
+* The polygon data used for searching is assumed to be non-overlapping.
+If polygons overlap, only the first result will be returned.

 ## Using Therewolf

 ### Loading the module in your code